Emilia Castro de Barish

 she was a key promoter of the United Nations programme of action on a Culture of Peace. and she was instrumental to the establishment of the Office of the United Nations High Commissioner for Human Rights.
 As Keys notes:

 Efforts to strengthen the UN`s (Human Rights') implementing machinery have generally met with defeat.
 A prime indicator has been the fate of the Costa Rica proposal to establish a High Commissioner for Human Rights, who would act as a sort of "ombudsman" quietly taking erring governments to task and threatening publicity and public pressure if they do not improve.
 This proposal has been subjected to the wildest kind of distortion and ridicule.
 Only the most patient and devoted efforts of Emilia Castro de Barish from the Costa Rica have kept the High Commissioner proposal on the UN Agenda.

-Ambassador de Barish received a B.S. from the University of California, Los Angeles, UCLA.
+Ambassador de Barish received a B.S. in social science from the University of California, Los Angeles, UCLA.
 She died in August 2014 at the age of 98.